print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/overview.md

 The module has a discrete economic scenario generator (ESG), and a continuous ESG.
 Discrete ESG is fit on discrete time intervals, whereas continuous ESG's can in theory be fit for any time point.
 However, the module uses the same simulation frequencies for both ESG types.
-The continuous ESG is in general more accurate.